ogasawara cruising guide

 An official will come to your boat to set up a time for water if you need it, the Ogasawara Yacht club has a key to a water faucet that stands just 10 meters away from the dock.
 They will unlock a little trap door, and hook up a hose to it.
 You can then carry water jugs back and forth to fill up (it's really not far), or you can move your yacht back a few meters to do it.

 There is a flat fee of JPY 1000 to fill up, we only filled 100L, but if you require much more they may charge extra for it.
 Water on the island is scarce in the winter and early spring, as they rely on rain, so don't waste it.
 The island has a RO plant, but the islanders consume a lot more than the plant can provide.
 Rain on the island is the main way to get water.

 At the time of the year we were there (february), the showers were closed.
-It is because it's the driest time of the year, and that water on the island is scarce since they rely heavily on rainwater.
+It is because it's the driest time of the year, and that water on the island is scarce since they rely on rainwater.
 There are many signs scattered about the town asking to be careful with water consumption, be mindful of this when using their facilities.

 The nearest shower is near the beach at Omura, it's an open shower that is used by swimmers to rinse themselves off.
-It is open in the warmer season, and when there is heavier seasonal rain.
+It is open in the warmer season, and when there is heavier seasonal rains.

 There are public bathrooms everywhere in the city, there are two of them right near the pier and many more around town.

 trash and recycling

 Trash and recycling correctly is very important in Japan.
 Being an island, and a place where lots of packaging is used they put much care into recycling and burning items, pilling it up is not an option.
 All refuse and recyclable products are washed, and separated.
 As a visitor, you should try to inform yourself as much as you can.